 Convenient for Your Tenants and You

-“Smart homes” are already moving into the mainstream with the market expected to reach 121.73 billion in value by 2020.
+“Smart homes” are already moving into the mainstream with the market currently worth $62.69 billion and expected to grow 27% by 2030.
 But the reasons to implement smart technology into your units go beyond the fact that everyone is doing it.
 As a landlord or property manager, you know that time wasted is money lost.
 Smart technology offers significant convenience as a manager as well.
-Being able to control the temperature of your building, monitor your security cameras and control the lights all from a dashboard on your smartphone or device increases the efficiency of your managing skills while also saving you and your tenants money.
+Being able to control the temperature of your building, monitor your security cameras, and control the lights all from a dashboard on your smartphone increases the efficiency of your managing skills while also saving you and your tenants money.

-From the tenants perspective, living in an apartment with smart technology offers countless benefits.
+From a tenant’s perspective, living in an apartment with smart technology offers countless benefits.
 Adjusting your thermostat from your smartphone has been reported to save you 10%-12% on heating and 10% on cooling.
-Adjusting your lights via smartphone, has shown savings too.
-These savings can be the same for landlords too.
+Adjusting your lights via smartphone has shown savings too.
+These savings can be the same for landlords.
 Adjusting the buildings temperature from your home or having lights that know precisely when the sun is going to set and rise will keep the overhead on your building low and save you money in the long run.

-When it comes to tenants, feeling safe is key when deciding on an apartment to move into.
-Actually, 63% of tenants move out of their apartments due to a lack of security.
+When it comes to choosing an apartment, feeling safe is a priority for most renters.
+In fact, 63% of tenants move out of their apartments due to a lack of security.
 In the past, security has meant a lock and key, electronic code, or buzz mechanism.
 With smart security cameras, your tenant will actually be notified when their guest arrives.
 Simply tapping “unlock” on their smartphone easily grants the tenants guest access to the building.
 As a landlord, keeping your buildings and tenants safe is extremely important.
 Having the ability to monitor your properties from your phone increases the security of your building.

-The top two, most appealing features for tenants are temperature control and security.
-Installing a security system and a smart HVAC system are pretty large projects.
-If you are new to the smart apartment game, we suggest to start small.
-Smart lighting and locks are usually enough to make a drastic impact.
-Installation and setup doesn’t take long.
+Coldwell Banker’s Smart Home Marketplace Survey indicates that temperature control and security are two of the most appealing features for tenants.
+However, installing a security system or a smart HVAC system is a pretty large project.
+If you are new to the smart apartment game, we suggest starting small.
+Smart lighting and locks are usually enough to make a drastic impact, and they can be installed relatively quickly.

-Smart home technology is a wise investment opportunity for landlords.
+Regardless of where you start, smart home technology is a wise investment for landlords.
 Tapping into this market will help your properties become noticed by the largest generation while also enhancing your operational efficiency.